 To provide training and education on the city ethics code to officials and employees.

-To prepare and submit an annual report and any recommended changes to this code to the legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government); and to develop and submit any reports regarding the conduct of its business that may be required by the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) or legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city.
+To prepare and submit an annual report and any recommended changes to this code to the legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government), and to develop and submit any reports regarding the conduct of its business that may be required by the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) or legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city.

 The Ethics Board, along with the city clerk, will annually review the list of officials and employees required to file annual disclosure statements to determine whether the lists are complete and accurate.